 Mr. Pape is the Europe Representative of the Asia-Pacific Forum for International Arbitration (AFIA), and a member of the LCIA Young International Arbitration Group (YIAG) and the ICC Young Arbitrators Forum (YAF).

 He recently co-organized and spoke at a roundtable event attended by a range of senior stakeholders on the subject of the new frontier of risk in the energy and natural resources sectors, and is co-author of a book chapter on procedural issues in relation to damages in international arbitration.

 Mr. Pape’s experience includes representing:

-- Royal Dutch Shell and Shell Petroleum Development Company of Nigeria Ltd to successfully secure outright victory in a landmark Corporate Social Responsibility case identified by The Lawyer as among the most significant of 2016
+- Royal Dutch Shell and Shell Petroleum Development Company in their successful defense of transnational human rights and environmental litigations identified by The Lawyer as among the most significant cases of 2016

 - A leading mining company on a very high value shareholder rights and environmental issues arising from projects in Latin America

 - A sovereign party in an investor-state dispute concerning a bank rescue program

 - A national oil company in a range of complex lending, PSC, shareholder and supply disputes valued in the multiple billions of dollars

 - Nova Group Investments BV in an ICSID arbitration against Romania concerning the expropriation of a leading insurance company and breaches of FET*